ReactForAll/React-Course/Level_1/2. Introduction to Typescript/SCRIPT.md

     Object : typeof instance === "object" | {text: "Hello World", flag: true}

-In Typescript Objects are used to store a collection of key/value pairs of different types.
+In Typescript, Objects are used to store a collection of key/value pairs of different types.
 You can use an interface to define the structure of an object.

 ```js
 interface Person {